 Here is the anatomy of a reddit post that can get you 10,000 page views.

-Post your content in relevant sub-reddits organically (not all at once).
+Post your content creation in relevant sub-reddits organically (not all at once).

-And, get a few initial upvotes from your friends on social networks.
+And, get a few initial upvotes from your friends on the social channels.
 Or, you could buy upvotes from Fiverr (be careful in choosing your upvote provider).

 Here is Greg’s reddit post.